Those Who Make It Happen

 -

-Zack Crandall, Flight Medic & Instructor
+Zack Crandall, Paramedic, Flight Medic & Instructor

 Zack Crandall is an experienced Paramedic, Flight Medic, and Instructor with over 14 years of service in prehospital emergency care.
 His career began on the ambulance, where he built a strong foundation in emergency response, trauma care, and critical patient transport.